etc5523-2020/r-package-assessment-jthoma48/README.md

 status](https://github.com/etc5523-2020/r-package-assessment-jthoma48/workflows/R-CMD-check/badge.svg)](https://github.com/etc5523-2020/r-package-assessment-jthoma48/actions)
 <!-- badges: end -->

-The goal of cov20 is to provide the user the opportunity to launch an interactive shiny app and visualize the statistics related to coronavirus around the world.
+The goal of *cov20* is to provide the user the opportunity to launch an interactive shiny application and visualize the statistics related to coronavirus from around the world.
+The package also contains a function that will help the user launch the application.
+In order to launch the application, 3 datasets have been included in this package.

 ## Installation